🔑 Key Learning

 Pathophysiology

-• Thiamine deficiency results in haemorrhage within the mamillary bodies of the thalamus and hypothalamus
+• Associated with haemorrhage and neuronal loss in the mammillary bodies of the thalamus and hypothalamus

 • Anterograde amnesia – inability to form new memories